renefibonacci660/printf/README.md

   + holberton.h - a header file that contain all prototypes for functions

-  + _printf.c - a printf() like function
+  + printf.c - a printf() like function

-  + help.c - a help function include the subfunctions ready for called by _printf function
+  + helper.c - a helper function include the subfunctions ready for called by _printf function

+  + helper1.c - a helper function include the subfunctions of strlen, base convertion.

-  + add_features.c - a function that contains the types of that _printf can print
+  + add_features.c - a function that contains the types of %c, %s print format

+  + featureadv.c - a function that contains the types of %h, %H, %o, %i, %u print format

+  + featuresadv1.c - a function that contains the types of %b, %p binary and memory address print format

 ## Peers Project by: